dilyn-corner/ubuntu-core-riscv64/README.md

 # ubuntu-core-riscv64

-Provides the tooling for building a UC20 Image on RISCV64.
+Provides the tooling for building an Ubuntu Core image on RISC-V.

 ## This is in no way supported by Canonical.